 This workflow allows you to segment images based on boundary information.
 Given a boundary probability map, it breaks the image up into superpixels and then merges them to recover segments limited by closed surfaces (no dangling edges).
 The main algorithm, known as multicut or correlation clustering, was presented in this paper by B. Andres.
-Its applications to biological image analysis can be found in, for example, connectomics data or bright field and phase contrast images.
+Its applications to biological image analysis can be found in, for example, connectomics data or bright field and phase contrast images or any other kind of imaging which uses membrane staining.

 Start by creating a boundary probability map.
 This can be done with ilastik’s Pixel Classification workflow or by an outside program.
 The images below illustrate the boundary map creation in ilastik for a very small stack of electron microscopy images of a mouse brain (data from Graham Knott’s lab, EPFL).